History

 In 1980, John Farber, from St. Boniface General Hospital, Winnipeg, Manitoba, attended a workshop on Quality of Life sponsored by NCIC in Toronto, Ontario.
 It was clear from this meeting that many “pockets” of psychosocial research were in progress in Canada.
 Lacking, however, was any organized network.
 In the fall of 1982, John met with Dr. Kathryn Taylor, from York University and during their visit the idea of organizing a national association was discussed.

-CAPO founding members Rona Jevne, Barry Bultz and Margaret Hovanec in 1983 at the Cross Cancer Institute, Edmonton.
+CAPO founding members Ronna Jevne, Barry Bultz and Margret Hovanec in 1983 at the Cross Cancer Institute, Edmonton.

 The initial meetings of these pioneers grew out of the need to be connected with colleagues.
 Subsequently, a good deal of the time was spent discussing common issues and establishing a common understanding of the similarities and differences of their respective cancer centres.
 The remainder of the time was directed towards developing a frame of reference and identifying target objectives.
 Minutes of that meeting indicate: “Considerable enthusiasm was stimulated by these discussions and it is likely that very productive long-term outcomes will be forthcoming.”